Data science is one of the market’s most trending and popular career options in the technology field.

 Yes, a job in data science offers excellent opportunities for the future.
 Data science professions are among the most rapidly increasing and in-demand in technology.

-According to the US Bureau of Labor Statistics, demand for data science skills will rise by 27.9 percent by 2026.
+According to the US Bureau of Labor Statistics, demand for data science skills will rise by 27.9% by 2026.

 According to a McKinsey report, this will result in a shortage of between 140,000 and 190,000 analysts in the United States alone.

-Glassdoor has referred to a Data Scientist job as the “greatest job in America” and Linkedin has labeled this job title as “the most promising career” because of its high demand, attractive salary, and all other benefits that come within.
+Glassdoor has referred to a Data Scientist job as the “greatest job in America” and Linkedin has labelled this job title as “the most promising career” because of its high demand, attractive salary, and all other benefits that come with it.

 - Looking for companies to apply as a data scientist?
 Look at the top data science companies In Bangalore.

 The demand for Data scientist jobs has increased with their salaries and Data Scientists can often expect to earn six figures.
-Demand in this field also gives you the opportunity to relocate much more easily, both domestically and abroad.
+Demand in this field also allows you to relocate much more easily, both domestically and abroad.

 Before Pursuing this career, make sure this field of data and numbers interests you or else it will be difficult for you to survive in this field in the future.
 This guide provides guidance that can get you started with your data science career and help you to avoid some costly mistakes.

-Samruddhi Chaporkar is a Technical Content Writer of science and technology with a academic qualification in Bachelor’s in Computer Applications (BCA).
+Samruddhi is a Technical Content Writer of science and technology with an academic qualification in Bachelors in Computer Applications (BCA).
 Her love for writing and knowledge of computer science helps her write about trends in the technology industry that help people understand the ins and outs of the world of technology.